Contact

 Additionally, she is committed to conceptual and theoretical advancement and methodological innovation in research.

-1. Loneliness in people living with health conditions (e.g. cancer, chronic pain and stroke);
+• loneliness in people with one or more health conditions (e.g. cancer, chronic pain, stroke, mental illness);

-2. Loneliness in other health-related contexts (e.g. parenting in the Neonatal Intensive Care Unit and following perinatal loss).
+• loneliness in other health-related contexts (e.g. parenting in and beyond the Neonatal Intensive Care Unit [NICU], caring for someone with one or more health conditions, following perinatal loss).

 Selected Publications